smoldata/smol.archive/README.md

 ## Things you may be asked during setup

 * Accept the defaults for unattended upgrades
-* Choose a root MySQL password (you'll need to remember this for later)
 * Choose a password for your Certificate Authority (you will be prompted to enter it again)
+* Choose a root MySQL password
-* Edit `/usr/local/smoldata/thingmonger/www/include/secrets.php` and insert your MySQL password into the empty configs
+* Enter your root MySQL password when prompted

 ## Load it up in a browser